About our industry

-In New Zealand, the majority of rental vehicle operators are closely linked to the tourism sector and play an important part in helping international and domestic travellers explore New Zealand.
+In New Zealand, the majority of rental vehicle operators are closely linked to the tourism sector, helping international and domestic travellers explore New Zealand.

-The close working relationship with the tourism sector means that operators are reliant on accurate and timely information from key government agencies about changes in the tourism industry.
-As an association, we play a key role in communicating that information to our members, as well as providing information to government agencies on matters which affect policy decisions.
+This means operators rely on accurate and timely information from key government agencies about changes in the tourism industry.
+As an association, we play a key role in finding out and communicating that information to our members, as well as informing government agencies on matters which affect policy decisions.

-Due to our industry’s level of regulation, transport operators must meet specific legal requirements to be eligible to operate.
-Some of the requirements include the operator’s obligation to hold a transport service licence, vehicles must have a certificate of fitness and rental agreements must comply with elements of the transport law and the fair trading act.
+The industry is closely regulated, with transport operators having to meet specific legal requirements in order to operate.
+These include the operator’s obligation to hold a transport service licence, vehicles must have a Certificate of Fitness, and rental agreements must comply with elements of transport law and the Fair Trading Act.

-- Working with members to ensure their rental agreements and current practice are compliant with all relevant legislation, such as the Fair Trading Act 1986 and the Consumer Guarantees Act 1993.
+We’re working with members to ensure their rental agreements and current practice comply with relevant legislation, such as the Fair Trading Act 1986 and the Consumer Guarantees Act 1993

 Develop our knowledge of new business models and technology affecting the industry, and creating tools to adapt these changes.